 As it turns out, there are four main causes of a flickering monitor:

 - Screen refresh rate is set too slow

 - Video cable is either damaged or not securely connected

 - Incompatible PC apps or there is a graphics driver issue

-Let’s review some common fixes for each of these root causes.
+Let’s review the fixes for each of these root causes one-by-one.